mpalash/aliakbarmehta/pages/cv.md

 ## Curatorial Work

+2024
+:   Co-curator: Can I Join?, Haihatus Art Center, Joutsa, Finland

 2023
-:   Project curator: Agonistic Intelligence/s (or another AI/s), Summer school in collaboration with Museum of Impossible Forms (MIF) and Helsinki Art Museum (HAM) for Helsinki Biennale 2023: New Directions May Emerge, Helsinki, FI
+:   *Project curator*: **Agonistic Intelligence/s (or another AI/s)**, Summer school in collaboration with Museum of Impossible Forms (MIF) and Helsinki Art Museum (HAM) for Helsinki Biennale 2023: New Directions May Emerge, Helsinki, FI

+> Public Lecture I: **Dalida Benfield and Christopher Bratton** - Deschooling Art and Its Archives
+>
+> Public Lecture II: **Sinthujan Varatharajah** - Who are Museums for?
+On Goeers and Absentees
+>
+> Public Lecture III: **Annet Dekker** - Politics of Access within Archives as Artistic Praxis

 2023
 :   *Co-curator* (*via* Museum of Impossible Forms): **New Directions May Emerge,** Helsinki Biennale 2023, curated by Joasia Kysia, Helsinki, FI